Nicholas Houfek, Lighting Designer

 Percussionist, conductor, and author Steven Schick was born in Iowa and raised in a farming family.
 For the past thirty years he has championed contemporary percussion music as a performer and teacher, by commissioning and premiering more than one hundred new works for percussion.
 He was the percussionist of the Bang on a Can All-Stars of New York City from 1992-2002, and from 2000 to 2004 served as Artistic Director of the Centre International de Percussion de Genève in Geneva, Switzerland.
 Schick is founder and Artistic Director of the percussion group, red fish blue fish.
 In 2007 he was named Music Director and conductor of the La Jolla Symphony and Chorus.
 Schick founded and is currently artistic director of “Roots and Rhizomes,” an annual summer course on contemporary percussion music held at the Banff Centre for the Arts.
 In 2011 he was named the Artistic Director of the San Francisco Contemporary Music Players.
 Recent publications include a book on solo percussion music, “The Percussionist’s Art: Same Bed, Different Dreams, a 3 CD set of the complete percussion music of Iannis Xenakis (Mode) and a 2012 DVD release of the early percussion music of Karlheinz Stockhausen.
 Steven Schick is Distinguished Professor of Music at the University of California, San Diego.
 In 2012 he became the first ever Artist in Residence with the International Contemporary Ensemble.

-Ross Karre, percussion, Director of Production
+Ross Karre, percussion, Director of Production/digitICE.org

 Ross Karre (b.
 1983 in Battle Creek, MI) is a percussionist and temporal artist based in New York City.
 His primary focus is the combination of media selected from classical percussion, electronics, theater, moving image, visual art, and lighting design.
 After completing his Doctorate in Music at UCSD with Steven Schick, Ross formalized his intermedia studies with a Master of Fine Arts from UCSD.
 He has worked closely with composers from around the world such as Pierre Boulez, Helmut Lachenmann, and Harrison Birtwistle in N. America, S. America, Europe, Asia, and Australia.
 Ross is a percussionist for the International Contemporary Ensemble (ICE) and performs regularly with red fish blue fish, Third Coast Percussion (Chicago), the National Gallery of Art New Music Ensemble (DC), and many others.
 His projection design and video art has been presented in numerous prestigious venues around the world including the BBC Scotland (Glasgow Concert Halls), the Park Avenue Armory (NYC), Miller Theater (NYC), the National Gallery of Art (Washington, DC), and the BIMhuis (Holland).
 Ross is the founder and owner of a growing arts documentation business called rKAD specializing in video and audio recordings of performing arts.

-Jacob Greenberg, piano, Director of Education
+Jacob Greenberg, piano, Director of Recordings and Digital Outreach

 Pianist Jacob Greenberg’s work as a soloist and chamber musician has earned worldwide acclaim.
 As a longtime member of the International Contemporary Ensemble (ICE), he has performed throughout North and South Americas and Europe.
 His solo concert series, Music at Close Range, shows his equal commitment to classics of the repertoire.